sipostudent/Space-Riddle-Brain-Teaser-/README.md

   - Inform a player of their current score, when errors are made in answer guessing and displaying player's the final score.

 - Form
-  - Enter player responses to the riddles.
+  - Enter player responses to the riddles. :nut_and_bolt:

 #### Features Left to Implement